On the Schr\"{o}dinger map for regular helical polygons in the hyperbolic space

 \section{Trajectory of $\X(0,t)$}

 In the evolution of \eqref{eq:SMP-hyp}--\eqref{eq:VFE-hyp} for regular polygons, trajectory of a single point has revealed the most striking phenomenon of multifractality \cite{HozVega2014,HozKumarVega2019,HozKumarVega2020}.
 When $\X(s,0)$ is a planar $l$-polygon, due to its symmetries, the evolution of one point, i.e., $\X(0,t)$ which through numerical simulation was claimed to be multifractal, lies in the YZ-plane.
-However, this is not the case when the torsion is introduced in the initial data.
-In the following lines, we explore all three cases determined by the value of the parameter $b$.
+However, it's no more planar when the torsion is introduced in the initial data.
+In the following lines, we explore three different cases determined by the choice of the parameter $b$.